Chase County Junior/Senior High School

-Chase County Junior/Senior High School is a public high school in Cottonwood Falls, Kansas, United States.
+Chase County Junior/Senior High School is a public secondary school in Cottonwood Falls, Kansas, United States.
 It is one of two schools operated by Chase County USD 284 school district.

 History

 In 2010, the middle school building was closed in Strong City and the middle school moved to the existing high school building in Cottonwood Falls, thus renaming it.

-Extracurricular Activities
+Extracurricular activities

 Chase County Junior/Senior High School offers a variety of extracurricular activities for the students.

 Athletics

 The Bulldogs compete in the Flint Hills League and are classified as a 2A school.

 A list of sports is listed below: